x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 1. Prepare a set of test documents representative of their target environment.
 Key characteristics to consider for the set of test documents include: A subset of the documents contain the entity or affinity for which the rule is being authored, and a subset of the documents do not contain the entity or affinity for which the rule is being authored.

 2. Identify the rules that meet acceptance requirements (precision and recall) to identify qualifying content.
-This may require the development of multiple conditions within a rule, bound with Boolean logic, which together satisfy the minimum match requirements to identify target documents.
+This identification effort may require the development of multiple conditions within a rule, bound with Boolean logic, which together satisfy the minimum match requirements to identify target documents.

 3. Establish the recommended confidence level for the rules based on the acceptance requirements (precision and recall).
 The recommended confidence element can be thought of as the default confidence level for the rule.